tessel/t1-contribution-guide/firmware-details.md

 ## Hardware Interrupts

 GPIO pins can wait for their state to change in order to fire an interrupt.
 The pin change can be fired on a signal `rise`, `fall`, `high` (like `rise` but can fire immediately), or `low` (like `fall` but can fire immediately).
-The LPC1830 microcontroller allows up to 8 simultaneous active interrupts, three of which are used by internal components (like the WiFI chip).
+The LPC1830 microcontroller allows up to 8 simultaneous active interrupts, three of which are used by internal components (like the Wi-Fi chip).

 The code handling interrupts can be found in [`/src/hw/hw_interrupt.c`](https://github.com/tessel/firmware/blob/master/src/hw/hw_interrupt.c).
 When an interrupt fires, [an event is queued](https://github.com/tessel/firmware/blob/master/src/hw/hw_interrupt.c#L258) in the event queue.
 At the next available moment, the interrupt is fired into Lua.

 A tutorial for using hardware interrupts can be found [in our tutorials](https://github.com/tessel/docs/blob/master/tutorials/gpio-interrupts.md).